How Much Is My Car Accident Injury Claim Worth?

 Before we look at the factors that determine the value of your car accident claim, know this:

-Fortunately, in most instances, no one will be able to tell you what your car accident claim is worth.
-Not until the facts have been investigated, liability (who is at fault?) is nailed down, your medical treatment is finished, and an experienced personal injury attorney has reviewed the circumstances specific to your case.
+NO ONE can initially tell you what your car accident claim is worth; not until you tell your version of the story, liability is nailed down, your medical treatment is finished, and an experienced personal injury law firm has reviewed your case.

 - The client's injuries worsened over time, leading to unforeseen treatments and costly procedures.

 - The client didn't predict the type and/or duration of treatment their injuries required.